-You can use an event to smoke test a problem, and to some extent, content that is attractive for your target audience.
-By organizing an event, you are confirming that your audience has the expected pain points.
-If you charge for the event, you are confirming they are willing to pay to solve their problem.
-And if you are ultimately creating a digital product, it can be used to smoke test the content or process you'd like to deliver digitally.
+We can use an event to smoke test a problem, and to some extent, content that is attractive for our target audience.
+By organizing an event, we are confirming that our audience has the expected pain points.
+If we charge for the event, we are confirming they are willing to pay to solve their problem.
+And if we are ultimately creating a digital product, it can be used to smoke test the content or process we'd like to deliver digitally.

 Who is actually interested in a problem?